Charged particle motion and radiation in strong electromagnetic fields: Outlook

 Simulations of the SFQED phenomena are generally based on the LCFA.
 As discussed in \cref{sec:LCFA}, this is due to the fact that the formation length/time of QED processes is much smaller than the typical inhomogeneities of the EM field in laser-plasma interactions, at high intensity.
 Thus, these processes can be treated as occurring instantaneously and the local value of the EM field strength can be used to calculate the probabilities.
 This is expected to be valid if $a_0\gg 1$ and $a_0^3/\chi \gg 1$~\cite{ritus.jslr.1985,dinu.prl.2016, dipiazza.pra.2019}.
 Otherwise, there are contributions from different formation regions to the same final state~\cite{harvey.pra.2015}: for instance, there always can be photons with the formation length of the order of the EM field inhomogeneities, even if $a_0 \gg 1$ (see \cref{sec:FormationLength}).
 Note that the LCFA is usually accompanied by the assumption of collinear emission, i.e. that the photon is emitted along the instantaneous direction of electron/positron momentum~\cite{blackburn.pop.2018}; this is a good approximation for the highest energy photons.
 Moreover, at the higher intensities are considered in laser-plasma interactions, stronger, ultrashort, and higher frequency EM fields can be generated~\cite{naumova.prl.2004,teubner.rmp.2009,gonoskov.pre.2011}, so that the simple model of a monochromatic carrer wave no longer suffices.

 Validity checks of the LCFA have been performed by \citet{harvey.pra.2015,dinu.prl.2016,blackburn.pop.2018,dipiazza.pra.2018}.
 Proposed corrections to the rates include: modification of the spectrum at low energy~\cite{dipiazza.pra.2018,dipiazza.pra.2019}; accounting for the dependence on field gradients~\cite{ilderton.pra.2019}; and discarding of photons with excessively long formation lengths~\cite{blackburn.pra.2020}.
-These proposals have yet to be implemented in the PIC codes used to study laser-matter interactions at high intensity.
+These proposals have yet to be implemented in the PIC codes used to study laser-matter interactions at high intensity. {An alternative strategy is to treat the background field as a \emph{locally monochromatic plane wave}, rather than a locally constant, crossed field~\cite{heinzl.pra.2020}: this exchanges the flexibility of the LCFA for increased accuracy in modelling interactions with plane-wave-like fields~\cite{blackburn.njp.2021} and has already been used in connection with experiments~\cite{bamber.prd.1999}.}

 The SFQED emission rates depend on the spin of electrons/positrons, as well as on the polarization of photons, as discussed in \cref{sec:Spin} and in \citet{ilderton.prd.2020, seipt.pra.2020}.
 This can result in the generation of polarized electron, positron, and photon beams (see, e.g., \citet{chen.prl.2019, seipt.pra.2019, king.pra.2020n, tang.plb.2020}, and the discussion in \cref{sec:PolarizedBeams}), which can be important for high-energy physics applications.
 Studies of spin and polarization effects in the framework of SFQED have started only recently and more effort is required to advance this topic.
-Of particular interest is the dependence of the higher order SFQED effects, such as cascades, on spin and polarization.
+Of particular interest is the dependence of the higher order SFQED effects, such as cascades, on spin and polarization \cite{seipt.njp.2021}.

 There are many other important theoretical problems connected with radiative corrections, vacuum polarization, 4-wave mixing, photon-photon scattering Cherenkov radiation in strong fields, and beam-beam interaction~\cite{macleod.prl.2019, bulanov.prd.2019, yakimenko.prl.2019}.
-We note that beyond the PIC-QED framework used to study SFQED effects, there is also the real-time lattice QED approach~\cite{hebenstreit.prd.2013,shi.pre.2018}, which needs to be advanced.
+We note that beyond the PIC-QED framework used to study SFQED effects, there is also the real-time lattice QED approach \cite{hebenstreit.prd.2013,shi.pre.2018}, which needs to be advanced.